PPL Records: Background

-The organization was formed by J. James Jarrett and they opened their offices in Hollywood in 1979.
+The organization was formed by J. James Jarrett, and opened its offices in Hollywood in 1979.
 As of December 1979, the company was structured with J. James Jarrett as president, Dave Dyer as senior vice-president and Re Kelly as vice president.

 PPL Records is the umbrella organization Bouvier Records.
 Another label connected to PPL was Credence Records.
 Michel Cruz was the VP and A&R man for the label.

 The label would eventually use MCA Records as their distributor.

 History

-1970s - 1980s
+1970s–1980s

-It was stated in the 15 December 1979 that the first releases for the fledgling record label were albums by Arthur King and Garry Glenn.
+It was stated in the 15 December 1979 issue of Record World that the first releases for the fledgling record label were albums by Arthur King and Garry Glenn.

-It was reported in the 24 May 1980 issue of Billboard that Michael Cruz who had been with the Chicago-based entertainment and recording firm, Studio Media had come on board as PPL Records' creative affairs vice president.
+It was reported in the 24 May 1980 issue of Billboard that Michael Cruz who had been with the Chicago-based entertainment and recording firm, Studio Media had come on board to PPL Records' as its creative affairs vice president.

 By October 1980, Denise Gauthier who was in sales and purchasing for a local pharmaceutical firm had taken on the role of national sales director.

 Automation was a group made up of Michael Terry, Alfonzo Jones and Ronnie Hasley.
 They had signed up to PPL in late 1980.
 According to the 29 November issue of Billboard, their single was due for release in mid-December.

 As written in the 9 May 1981 issue of Cash Box, there were some changes at PPL Records.
 Denise Gauthier, who had been with the company for 1½ years had been moved up from the position of national sales director to vice president of sales.
 Michael Cruz who had been the VP of creative services was promoted to the position of executive V.P./A&R, for the Credence Records label.
 He was to also record for that label.
 Emiko Ray who was previously an administration assistant was promoted to production assistant to the president of PPL Records.
 By that time, PPL Records had opened their new studio called, the R.E.D.
 Funkin' Rockin Cabin.

 It was reported in the 1 August 1981 issue of Billboard, that PPL Records Corp. had sold the majority of its stock to the Nevada company, T. J. Mule Development.
 In spite of this, many of the executive staff were to remain in the company.
 J. James Jarrett, formerly in the position of president was now executive vice-president and general manager.
 Other staff to remain were, Re Kelly, the administration vice president, Ricardo Starks the national sales vice president, Denise Gauthier, the sales vice president, and studio operations man, Peter Dyer.